 However, there is a distinction between the obligations under the Criminal Code and under the Children, Young Persons and their Families Act.
 The Criminal Code concerns criminal abuse that may lead to the charging and conviction of a person for a crime.
 The Children, Young Persons and their Families Act concerns establishing a necessary standard for intervention for Child Protection to ensure the safety of a child.
 This is why ‘reasonable belief’ is used in the Criminal Code, it is a higher standard of proof and ‘reasonable suspicion’ is used in the CYFPA, as ‘reasonable suspicion’ is a lower standard of proof.

-The CYPFA emphasises that everyone in the community has a responsibility for ensuring that children are safe and protected.
-In addition, the Act lists the following people (prescribed persons) who are legally required to report their suspicions that a child is being abused (s14):
+The Children, Young Persons and their Families Act (CYPFA) emphasises that everyone in the community has a responsibility for ensuring that children are safe and protected.
+In addition, the Act lists people who are legally required to report their suspicions that a child is being abused or neglected (s14):

 - in general people employed, or who are volunteers in government agencies or organisations funded by the Crown that provide health, welfare, education, or care wholly or partly for children.

 The Act provides a penalty of a fine up to 20 penalty units for mandatory reporters who do not report their suspicions of child abuse or neglect.

 If a prescribed person believes or suspects that a child is being or is likely to be abused or neglected, or is in real danger from the person whom they are living with, the person must contact the Department of Health.
 This can be done through calling the Strong Families Safe Kids Advice and Referral Line (1800 000 123) with this information as soon as practicable.
 This also applies to unborn children (s14(2), CYPFA).
 The public and prescribed persons may notify their concerns about unborn children who may be at risk of abuse or neglect once born (s13(1A) and s14(2)).